lightdiscord/DiscordBot-ClashOfCode/README.md

 # DiscordBot-ClashOfCode

-A Discord Bot alert when a new ClashOfCode start
+> A Discord Bot that warns you when a new Clash Of Code will starts